ACE Program – Frequently Asked Questions

 Are there scholarships?

 Yes.
 Partnership site students receive a community scholarship that reduces the price of tuition.
 You can apply for outside scholarships on your own.
-We can supply you with a list of possible scholarships.
 To get started:

-- Check the Harcum College enewsletter every week for a list of scholarships at the bottom of the page.
+- Check the Harcum College enewsletter every week for a list of scholarships at the bottom right corner of the page.